 Here’s a video for getting used to eating and storing clovers, which shows that a person has to get used to this natural edible green.

-Dandelions might be annoying weeds to homeowners who love the idea of a perfect green grass lawn, but these “weeds” are extremely useful out in the wilderness.
+Dandelions might be annoying weeds to homeowners who love the idea of a perfect green grass lawn, but these “weeds” are extremely useful – they’re a very common edible plant in the wild.
 While you likely won’t have a still to make dandelion wine, you’ll be glad to know that this is one of the few weeds that is entirely edible.
 The leaves, seeds, flower, and roots: all of it can give you much needed calories.
+You don’t think of the dandelion plant as a “root vegetable” but the root of the plant is one of the more widely available edible roots that easily you’ll find growing in the wild.
 This is another plant where the leaves are better in spring and early summer as they tend to get more bitter throughout the year, but you can boil them, as well.

 Dandelions also have the added benefit of making a good tea.
 So unlike water used to treat acorn mash, or boil out bitterness in other greens, the water used on dandelions can still be drank as a tea to help keep you hydrated.